15 Plants That Repel Flies

 In addition to its fly-repelling properties, lemongrass is also a great herb for cooking and making tea.
 Its zesty flavor can be used in various dishes, from curries to soups to marinades.

-Overall, lemongrass is a versatile and useful one of the plants that repel flies in your home or garden.
+Overall, lemongrass is a versatile and useful plant that repels flies in your home or garden.

 Not only can it help keep pesky flies away, but it also adds a delicious flavor to your meals and has health benefits too.